Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/appendixes/client-assertion.md

     7. Go back to the portal.
 Click **Manage Manifest** > **Upload Manifest** and upload the JSON file.

-3. Get the thumbprint of the certificate.
-You can use the MMC certificate snap-in (but see [this KB article][kb2023835]) or else run the following command:
+3. Run the following command to get the thumbprint of the certificate.

         certutil -store -user my [subject]